-In this report, we have described the development and use of the NIS sample and weights and summarized the contents of the 2003 NIS.
+In this report, we have described the development and use of the NIS sample and weights and summarized the contents of the 2004 NIS.
 We have included cumulative information for all previous years to provide a longitudinal view of the database.
-Once again, the nationwide representation of the sample has been enhanced by incorporating data from additional HCUP State Partners, a total of 37 participants for the year 2003.
-We have highlighted important considerations for data analysis and have provided references to detailed reports on this subject.
+We have also highlighted important considerations for data analysis and have provided references to detailed reports on this subject.